 - 1 tablespoon lemon zest from 1 large lemon

-- ¾ cup unsweetened almond milk or non-dairy milk of choice
+- ¾ cup unsweetened soy milk or non-dairy milk of choice

 - ¼ cup olive oil

 - Preheat the oven to 350 degrees F. Grease a muffin tin or line with muffin papers.

 - Combine 1 tablespoon ground flax with 3 tablespoons water to make a flax egg.
 Let rest for 5 minutes before using.

 - Meanwhile, add diced strawberries, 2 tablespoons sugar, and 1 tablespoon lemon juice to a small saucepot.
 Cook over medium heat until the strawberries are juicy and softened, about 3-4 minutes.

 - In a medium mixing bowl stir together the dry ingredients: all-purpose flour, the remaining ⅔ cup sugar, baking powder, ground cinnamon, baking soda, salt, and lemon zest.

 - Make a well in the center of the dry ingredients.
 Stir in the flax egg, non-dairy milk, olive oil, remaining 1 tablespoon lemon juice, vanilla extract, and optional lemon extract.
 Mix until just combined.
 A few lumps are okay.